 Revenue: Unavailable because it is registered as a church.

 Year Founded: 1954

-The Mosque Foundation's imam, Kifah Mustapha, has been named by the U.S. Government as an aide to Hamas financing.
+The Mosque Foundation’s former imam, Kifah Mustapha, was been named by the U.S. Government as an aide to Hamas financing.
 Mustapha, a registered agent of the Illinois Corporation of the Holy Land Foundation, was also named as an “unindicted co-conspirator” in the 2008 Holy Land Foundation trial.